 Your agent's power to make such a decision comes into effect only after your attending physician and a second physician give written opinions that you lack medical decision-making capacity.
-If you are hospitalized and lack of capacity results from mental illness, then the second opinion must be that of a Board Certified psychiatrist or neurologist.
+If you are hospitalized and lack of capacity results from mental illness, then the second opinion must be that of a qualified psychiatrist.
 In certain other cases the second opinion must be that of another relevant specialist.